jawensi/DEMto3D-QGIS-Plugin/README.md

 Extension to 3D printing DEM (Digital Elevation Model) in Kosmo and QGIS.

-DEMto3D allows export MDE to STL format and Gcode.
+DEMto3D allows export DEM to STL format and Gcode.

 In the following website http://demto3d.com you can find more information regarding this project, as well as download, user manual and installation guide.